 In early times, the Festival was held on the site of the current Mohegan Church, at a "fair tree."
-But the tradition started to fade in the 1800s with increasing pressure for the Tribe to Christianize and assimilate.
-Medicine Woman Emma Baker revived the Festival just as Tribal lands started to break up in 1860.
+However, the tradition started to fade in the 1800s with increasing pressure for the Tribe to Christianize and assimilate.
+Medicine Woman Emma Baker revived the Festival just as Tribal lands began to break up in 1860.
 She incorporated it with the activities of the Mohegan Church Ladies' Sewing Society, making it a source of Tribal solidarity.
-Inspired by the chance to retain their identity at a dark moment, the Tribe became determined that this should happen.
+Inspired by the chance to retain their identity at a dark moment, the Tribe was determined that this should happen.

 Corn gains increased significance when it is parched and ground as yokeag.
 Mohegans have beaten corn with a mortar and pestle since the earliest times.
 The act of grinding yokeag ties Mohegans to their ancestors and each other, particularly through women.
 Grinding yokeag is a part of the Wigwam Festival and it might be served in a number of ways, including on ice cream.
 But corn is also served as the traditional succotash, a combination of corn and beans, two of the "Three Sisters" of traditional Mohegan agriculture (with squash being the third).